hannesmann/gcadapter-oc-kmod/README.md

 `make clean` to clean up

-`make install` to install the .ko to /usr/lib/modules/your-kernel-name

 `sudo insmod gcadapter_oc.ko` to load the module into the running kernel (you'll need to replug the adapter to get any effect, check `dmesg`)

 `sudo rmmod gcadapter_oc.ko` to unload the module (restores the default rate of 125 hz)